Keyword Difficulty Tools

 Several SEO software tools and platforms provide metrics for evaluating SEO difficulty.
 I introduce some of today’s best options below, along with some helpful videos that cover the topic.

-Read on to learn much more and find an SEO keyword difficulty tool that may work best for you.
+Read on to learn how to check keyword difficulty and discover some of the top SEO keyword ranking difficulty tools that may work best for you.

 What is Search Difficulty in SEO?

 SEO search difficulty, also commonly referred to as keyword difficulty, is a numeric measure of how hard it may be to rank on the first page of a search engine results page (SERP), based on the strength of competition already ranking for that search query.

 The target search engine is usually Google, set for a specific region and index (desktop or mobile).

 Search difficulty is also commonly called keyword difficulty, ranking difficulty, SEO difficulty, or SEO competitiveness.